noflo/noflo-ui/README.md

 In addition to this project, the other repository of interest is the [the-graph](https://github.com/the-grid/the-graph) graph editor widget used for editing flows.

-### Supporting other FBP systems

-Even though the UI itself is built with NoFlo, it isn't talking directly with that for running and building graphs.
-Instead, it is utilizing the [FBP Network Protocol](http://noflojs.org/documentation/protocol/) which enables it to talk to any compatible FBP system.

-If you want to integrate the UI with a new environment you need to provide some transport layer (for example, WebSockets) that can talk the protocol, and then implement [runtime access](https://github.com/noflo/noflo-runtime) for that.